TacRefineNet: Goal-Conditioned Tactile Grasp Refinement for Edge-Prominent Objects

 \subsection{Tactile Sensor and Its Simulation}

-This section introduces the tactile sensing hardware and its simulation counterpart.
-We utilize a piezoresistive tactile sensor array integrated into an 11-DoF dexterous hand.
-As can be seen in Fig. \ref{fig3}.
-Each fingertip sensor consists of an $11 \times 9$ taxel grid, where each taxel measures normal contact force.
+We use a piezoresistive tactile sensor array integrated into an 11-DoF dexterous hand.
+As shown in Fig.~\ref{data-collection} (a), each fingertip sensor consists of an $11 \times 9$ taxel grid, where each taxel measures normal contact force.
 The physical spacing between the taxels on the real tactile fingertip is approximately 1.1 mm.
-The raw taxel outputs are transformed into tactile images, enabling the use of vision-based encoders for feature extraction.
+The raw taxel outputs are transformed into tactile images.

-We develop a physics-based tactile sensor simulation in MuJoCo to enable scalable data generation.
-The sensor is modeled with spherical contact points arranged according to the resolution and spacing of the real device.
-To account for the rubber surface that induces elastic interactions, each contact point is connected to the sensor via an elastic joint and instrumented with a contact sensor.
-During contact, these elastic points first engage with the object and then press back against the sensor surface as forces increase, generating tactile responses.
-Aggregating signals across all regions yields raw tactile images.
-This simulation closely reproduces real sensor behavior while supporting efficient, low-cost, and large-scale data collection.
+We develop a physics-based tactile simulation in MuJoCo for scalable data generation.
+The sensor is modeled as spherical contact points matching the real device's resolution and spacing; to mimic the rubber surface, each point is coupled to the sensor by an elastic joint with a contact sensor, so points deflect on contact and press back as force grows, and the aggregated responses form the tactile image.